LS31/clinicalr/README.md

 - Metabolism
   - Presence of the metabolic syndrome, according to the [updated NCEP ATPIII criteria (Grundy, 2005)](http://www.ncbi.nlm.nih.gov/pubmed/16157765).

-# Philosophy
+# Design philosophy

+Practical input units
-- Practical units: units used in the functions are inconsistent (m versus cm, s versus ms) on purpose, to best suit the most common usage of certain formulae.
+: Units used in the functions can be inconsistent (m versus cm, s versus ms) on purpose, to best suit the most common usage of certain formulae.

+Explicit output units
+: By relying on the _units_ package, any output of a function will have a explicit unit.
+If you do not want this, run the output through `drop_units(x)` from the _units_ package to convert to numerics again.

+Single entry functions
-- Single entry function: if multiple methods or formulae are known for the same phenomenon (e.g. body surface are), a single function is provided and the specific method can be specified as an argument.
-As a consequence, the package is opinionated: we specify a default method, if possible.
+: If multiple methods or formulae are known for the same phenomenon (e.g. body surface are), a single function is provided and the specific method can be specified as an argument.
+As a consequence, the package is slightly opinionated: we specify a default method, if possible.
 This approach is not implemented if the parameters for functions vary to much.

+Fail-fast
-- Fail-fast: if certain conditions are not explicitly provided, err on the side of caution (e.g. a fasting state has to be provided in order for a glucose to be considered a fasting glucose).
+: If certain conditions are not explicitly provided, err on the side of caution (e.g. a fasting state has to be provided in order for a glucose to be considered a fasting glucose).

 # How to install